WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Effect Of Altitude Upon The Climate In South America:-

 The climate of South America is greatly influenced by the altitude of the continent.
-Though the entire continent lies in the Torrid Zone, but due the presence of high mountains like Andes Mountain, Guiana Highland, the Brazilian Highland temperature does not reach extremely high throughout the year.
+Though the entire continent lies in the Torrid Zone, due to the presence of high mountains like Andes Mountain, and Guiana Highland, the Brazilian Highland temperature does not reach extremely high throughout the year.

 Question 10.
 How does ocean current affect South Africa’s climate?